Diet & Weight Loss

 Eat a snack before grocery shoppingiStock/97

 Hunger pangs at the grocery store could tempt you into unhealthy impulse buys.
 “You’re bound to react based on how you’re feeling at the time,” says Shapiro.
 “If you’re not hungry, you will make better choices.”
 You’ll find it easier to stick to the perimeter of the supermarket, where you’ll find healthier, whole foods like the produce section and the butcher instead of high-calorie, unsatisfying snack foods.
-(Related: Steal these things nutritionists always do when grocery shopping.)
+Here are the 14 things nutritionists always do when grocery shopping.

 Eat chips from a bowliStock/GooDween123

 Even if you promise to stick with one serving of chips, there’s a good chance you’ll blow right through that if you’re reaching straight into the bag.
 “Never say you’ll stop when you eat ten—don’t trust yourself to do that,” says Shapiro.
 Instead, measure out a cup or two into a bowl and put the bag away.
 If you still can’t resist seconds or need something to munch mindlessly, try buying individual-sized bags of snacks, or stick with raw vegetables when you’re chilling out in front of the TV.
-Check out these genius portion control tricks to get better at eyeballing single servings.
+Here are 15 things you don’t realize are sabotaging your weight loss.

 Fill your freezer with frozen vegetablesiStock/zeljkosantrac